Guide, Updated 13 May 2026

 Can I book a driving test at any DVSA centre, or does it have to be near where I live?

-You can book at any of the 645 centres regardless of where you live.
+You can book at any centre in the DVSA network regardless of where you live.
 There is no location restriction.
 The DVSA does require 10 working days' notice to change or cancel a booking without losing the fee, so only commit to a centre you are confident you can reach on the day.

 How long is the driving test waiting time in 2026?